CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 - Can we further optimize our schedule generation, by using filters within the recursive method rather than applying them after all schedules have been generated?
 Would this even be more efficient?
 - How do we improve the worst case runtime of our filters?
 - Can we make CLI schedule output more visual, to better convey information to the user in a clear and concise manner? (i.e. ASCII)
+- What other factors impact course making decision and how can we make filters to address these factors?
 * Can we alter our CLI input to make it more intuitive?